Feature Learning and Network Structure from Noisy Node Activity Data: Approach

-The breadth searching rate $p$ controls the probability of traversing nodes in the intersection of $C_\omega(v_{i-1}) \cap C_\omega(v_i)$, a high value boosts the rate of traversing local nodes.
-Similar to the Breadth-first Search (BFS), nodes in the intersection $C_\omega(v_{i-1}) \cap C_\omega(v_i)$ are more likely to be appended after $v_i$.
-The depth searching rate $q$ controls the rate of adding a new node far from $v_{i-1}$, high $q$ enables exploring more nodes, which is akin to the Depth-first Search (DFS).
-Nodes in $C_\omega(v_i)$ but not in $C_\omega(v_{i-1})$ have higher probability to be explored as the next node \cite{vec1}.
-If $q=p=1$, Eq. \ref{eq:2} is equivalent to Eq. \ref{eq:1}.
-In this strategy, we can balance the explorations of BFS and DFS with the parameters $p$ and $q$.
+where $l_{i+1} \in C_\omega(l_i)$.
+The sampling strategy is similar to a second order Markov chain \cite{mark}, in which the probability of adding the next node is not only influenced by the current node but also the previous node.
+A low value of $\rho$ boosts the rate of sampling an element from $C_\omega(l_{i-1})$.
+On the contrary, a high value of $\rho$ controls the probability of exploring a node far from $l_{i-1}$.
+Higher $\rho$ allows sampling a node in $C_\omega(l_i)$ but not in $C_\omega(l_{i-1})$.
+If $\rho=1$, Eq. \ref{eq:s9} is equivalent to Eq. \ref{eq:s8}.

-\emph{skip-gram model.}---The goal of generating random node sequences is to feed the corpus $T$ to neural networks to obtain node vectors.
-In this work, we adopt the simple three-layer skip-gram model, which is shown in Fig. \ref{fig:fig2}.
-This neural network framework has three layers; input, hidden, and output layer \cite{lan1,lan2,lan3,barkan,bnb}.
+In the $\omega$th condition, we generate $K$ random node sequences starting from each node.
+Repeating the process for all the $M$ conditions, we obtain a corpus $T$ containing $KNM-KZ$ node sequences, where $Z$ represents the number of missing values.

-In a node sequence, suppose we are interested in $2c$ ($c$ is an integer) nodes in the vicinity of $v_i$, and we expect the $2c$ nodes to be more likely to present in the context of $v_i$.
-The problem is then equivalent to the maximum likelihood estimation, i.e., the likelihood $P(\{v_{i-c},...,v_{i-1},v_{i+1},...,v_{i+c}\}\ |\ v_i)$ is expected to be maximized.
-Assuming the $2c$ nodes are independent, we have
+The goal of generating random node sequences is to feed the corpus $T$ to a three-layer neural networks to obtain node vectors \cite{lan1,lan2,lan3,barkan,bnb}.
+Please refer to Appendix \ref{apA} for more information about the neural network model.